 Your first option is to stay where you are in all the uncertainty and stress.
 If you’re OK with the status quo and living your life like this, then this is what you should choose to do.

 Your second option is to choose divorce.
 Choosing divorce might sound simple or even like you’re taking the easy road, but, trust me, there’s nothing easy about divorce. (if you’d like some ideas about what to expect when you get divorced, you’ll want to get my special report “Contemplating Divorce?
 Here’s What You Need To Know”)

 Your third option is to choose to give your marriage everything you’ve got until the correct decision is obvious to you.
 This doesn’t mean that you just figure out what to do on your own.
 It means that you exhaust every option you can think of including talking with people who have made their marriage work for the long-haul, going to counseling or coaching together, reading books and articles on making marriage work, talking with people who have gotten divorced, and getting individual counseling or coaching.

 This third option isn’t easy when you consider the effort involved, but it’s the only way you’ll know with certainty that you’re making the correct decision for you and your family.
 And once you know that you’ll be able to honestly answer “Is my marriage over?” and proceed with your decision without a second thought.

 Looking for more help with your marriage?
 You’ll find what you’re looking for in Unhappy Marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are contemplating divorce and want support in making the right decision for them.
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are contemplating divorce and want support in making the right decision for them.
 You can join my newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.